 Today’s Guest Post comes from Heather Lyon!
-She, her partner, and dogs recently took a backpacking trip to Granddaddy Basin in the Uintas, and she’s here to let us know all about it!
+She, her husband, and dogs recently took a backpacking trip to Granddaddy Basin in the Uintas, and she’s here to let us know all about it!

 By Heather Lyon

 The trail guide is for getting into Granddaddy Basin area, and not for a specific lake destination.
 Look at a map and you should be able to pick a good lake to camp at.
 Or, if you want to attempt to avoid the bugs you can opt not to camp at one of the lakes.
 We camped on a ridge overlooking the basin and it was a little less buggy than the lakes.
 But unfortunately, not by much.